 Malware targeting financial accounts is increasingly borrowing techniques formerly seen only in targeted attacks designed for espionage and intelligence gathering, according to new research from SophosLabs.

 These techniques, including the use of booby-trapped Word documents, had been telltale signs of so-called advanced persistent threats (APTs).
-But our research shows that cybercriminals behind financial malware such as Zbot (Zeus) are now borrowing the same malware techniques to make money.
+But our research shows that cybercriminals behind financial malware such as Zbot (Zeus) are now borrowing the same attack methods to spread money-making malware.